How to beat the post-grad blues

 One of the most challenging things to get over after university is the lack of routine.
 Many recent graduates find themselves without much to do while they job hunt or figure out their next move.

-“The best thing to do in these circumstances is get into a routine that gives you a reason to get on with your day,” says Just Recruitment Group Ltd director Peter Foy.
+How to beat the post-grad blues“The best thing to do in these circumstances is to get into a routine that gives you a reason to get on with your day,” says Just Recruitment Group Ltd Director Peter Foy.

 “Resist the temptation to watch Netflix or potter around at home.
 Join a gym class or take the dog for a walk.
 Help with the household chores or spend time on a personal project.
 Whatever you do, find a focus and stick with it.
 That’ll help your mental wellbeing no end, and probably increase your chances of landing the perfect job.”